canonical/packer-maas/README.md

 * one or more HCL2 templates
 * a `scripts` directory with auxiliary scripts required by `provisioner` and `post-processor` blocks
 * a `http` directory with auto-configuration files used by the OS installer
-* a `README.md` file describing
+* a `README.md` file describing:
-  * what is the target OS
+  * What is the target OS
-  * host requirements for building this template
+  * Host requirements for building this template
   * MAAS requirements for deploying the generated image
-  * description of each template (HCL2) file, including the use of all parameters defined by them
+  * Description of each template (HCL2) file, including the use of all parameters defined by them
-  * step by step instruction to build it
+  * Step by step instruction to build it
-  * default login credentials for the image (if any)
+  * Default login credentials for the image (if any)
-  * instructions for uploading this image to MAAS
+  * Instructions for uploading this image to MAAS
+  * Any other applicable details and considerations
 * a `Makefile` to build the template

 ### How to submit a new template